Learning-Augmented Decentralized Online Convex Optimization in Networks: : Adaptively Combining ML Advice and Expert Advice

 \subsubsection{Robust Action Sets via Reservation Costs}

-To ensure non-empty sets of feasible actions satisfying the local constraints \eqref{eqn:local_constraint} for each time step $t$, we propose a \emph{reservation cost} that safeguards each agent $v$'s action against any possible uncertainties (e.g., connected agent $u$'s current actions and future cost functions).
+To ensure non-empty sets of feasible actions satisfying the local constraints \eqref{eqn:easyconstraint} for each time step $t$, we propose a \emph{reservation cost} that safeguards each agent $v$'s action against any possible uncertainties (e.g., connected agent $u$'s current actions and future cost functions).
+Compared to a centralized setting \cite{Shaolei_SOCO_RobustLearning_OnlineOpt_MemoryCosts_Infocom_2023,SOCO_OnlineOpt_UnreliablePrediction_Adam_Sigmetrics_2023_10.1145/3579442}, designing a proper reservation cost in a decentralized creates substantial challenges, as it needs to hedge against both \emph{spatial} and future \emph{temporal} uncertainties.

 With only local online information $I_t^v$ available to agent $v$, the key insight of our added reservation cost at each time step $t$ is to bound the maximum possible cost difference between agent $v$'s cost $\sum_{i=1}^t g_i^v(x^v_{i})$ and its corresponding cost constraint $(1+\lambda) \sum_{i=1}^t g_i^v(x^{v,\dagger}_{i})$ for future time steps.
 More concretely, we use a new constraint in \eqref{eqn:local_constraint} to define the robust action set for agent $v$ at step $t$.
-In \eqref{eqn:local_constraint}, the weight $\kappa_{t}^{(v,u)}$ (attributed to agent $v$) for adaptively splitting the spatial cost $s_t^{(v, u)}$ between agent $v$ and agent $u$ is
+In constraint \eqref{eqn:local_constraint}, the weight $\kappa_{\tau}^{(v,u)}$ (attributed to agent $v$) for adaptively splitting the spatial cost $s_{\tau}^{(v, u)}$ between agent $v$ and agent $u$ for $\tau=1,\cdots,t-1$ is